GeGuNa/Jobs-board/README.md

 #  remember this script you cannot sell but you can distribute,modify and do whatever you wish or want but not sell it that'd be not good ))

-# what it lacks ?
+# what does it lacks ?
 Nothing special its almost done but still not fully

 #used tech